-New outback touring company Out of the Ordinary Outback is offering modern-day swagmen – and women – a free night’s stay at the new-look Warrawong on the Darling camp, nestled by a billabong at Wilcannia in outback NSW.
+New Outback NSW touring company Out of the Ordinary Outback is offering modern-day swagmen – and women – a free night’s stay at the new-look Warrawong on the Darling camp, nestled by a billabong at Wilcannia in Outback NSW.

-The ‘stay three nights and get the fourth free’ offer is available for caravan and camping accommodation at the sprawling , 688-hectare outback camp which hugs the legendary, gum-lined Darling River for 12km at Wilcannia, 965km west of Sydney and 700km north-east of Adelaide.
+The ‘stay three nights and get the fourth free’ offer is available for caravan and camping at the sprawling , 688-hectare NSW Outback camp which hugs the legendary, gum-lined Darling River for 12km at Wilcannia, 965km west of Sydney and 700km north-east of Adelaide.

 From late March to late October, Warrawong on the Darling also offers an authentic camp diner around the fire for $15.

 While staying at the park, guests can fish and canoe on the river and billabong, spot local fauna and birdlife, enjoy spectacular sunsets and sunrises gaze at the star-filled night sky and explore historic Wilcannia – once the third largest inland port in Australia during the great river boat era of the mid-19th century.
 Guests can also use Warrawong as a base for day trips to the opal mining township of White Cliffs, the Aboriginal drawings and rugged ranges of Mutawintji National Park and Menindee Lakes – now filled with water after recent rains.

 Fresh from its revamp this year, Warrawong on the Darling is owned by new NSW Outback tour company, Out of the Ordinary Outback, launched last month by passionate bush lover and tourism businessman, Scott Smith.
 Out of the Ordinary Outback also includes well-known, NSW Outback touring company, Tri State Safaris, the iconic White Cliffs Underground Motel, Cobar’s Copper City Motel and the Ivanhoe Hotel.